-In the spring of 2017, the FEMA mitigation project for the Medical Education Building (MEB) and Clinical Sciences Research Building (CSRB) will begin.
-This project includes the construction of a vivarium on the west side of CSRB, construction of a power generation building adjacent to the Roman Street parking garage, and new roofs on all elevated walkways.
-An additional elevated walkway will also be built between MEB and CSRB for animal transport.
+The FEMA mitigation project for the Medical Education Building (MEB) and Clinical Sciences Research Building (CSRB) recently began (Spring 2017).
+This project includes the construction of a vivarium on the west side of the CSRB, construction of a power generation building adjacent to the Roman Street parking garage, and new roofs on all elevated walkways.
+An additional elevated walkway will also be built between the MEB and CSRB for animal transport.

-The new vivarium will be an eight story addition to the back side of the CSRB (west elevation).
-Its construction will generate significant noise and vibration that may impact the existing CSRB functions.
+The new vivarium will be an eight-story addition to the back side of the CSRB (west elevation).
+Its construction will generate significant noise and vibration that may impact existing CSRB functions.
 The noise and vibration will be more concentrated during demolition of the concrete drive, during pile driving, and while attaching the concrete structure of the addition to the existing building.
-Later in the construction there will be scheduled electrical and air conditioning outages that will impact the existing vivarium.
+Later during construction there will be scheduled electrical and air conditioning outages that will impact the existing vivarium.

 January 2017: Pile driving

 Late Summer 2017: Begin construction

 Continue fact-finding and creating mitigation options for animals during the expansion